Secure, fast and scalable: Why the JAMstack is revolutionising web development

 Klarna (https://www.klarna.com/de/)

-A payment provider with specialised solutions for merchants and customers.
+A payment provider with specialised solutions for both merchants and customers.

 Netflix Jobs (https://jobs.netflix.com/)

-An internal job portal of the Netflix corporation
+An internal jobs portal for the Netflix group

-The JAMstack is particularly well-suited for a variety of applications, including:
+The JAMstack is particularly well suited for a variety of use cases, including:

 • Progressive Web Apps (PWAs)